DevMaverickTeam/dm-theme-boilerplate-wp/README.md

 ### ACF Style
 `acf-style.php` includes some basic styles for the ACF plugin.
 Nothing fancy, just making the ACF easier to navigate on the Admin side.

-### Shortcodes
-`shortcodes.php` will allow you to manage the WordPress shortcodes from a single place.
-In there you will find 3 examples of shortcodes that can be used, with associated files already:
-- `dm-shortcode-passing-variable`: renders content from a file while passing a variable
-- `dm-shortcode-rendered-only-on-front`: renders content from a file, but not on the admin side
-- `dm-shortcode-simple`: renders content from a file

-### Custom Post Types
-`post-types.php` contains examples of how to define Custom Post Types.

-### Custom taxonomies
-`custom-taxonomies.php` contain examples of how to define Custom Taxonomies.

-### ACF Option Pages
-`acf-option-pages.php` contains examples on how to define the ACF Options page for your Admin Dashboard.

 ### Material Symbols
 The theme is using [Material Symbols](https://fonts.google.com/icons).